vlandham/new_monsters/_poems/90_draw_cats.md

 He told her, appalled,
 Detention that night should teach her.

-So late that night she came back.
+That night she came back in time.
 Left in an empty room,
 To mop and dust and broom.
-Till *TODO*
+To make up for her drawing crime.

 Now this school was said to be cursed.
-Any person staying
+At night something waiting,
-At night *TODO*
+To catch anyone staying.
-*TODO*
+To drink their blood and quench a terrible thirst.

 Cleaning began with her full concentration.
 Till she noticed some chalk,
-A blackboard and thought,
+And blackboard and thought,
 The room needed a new feline illustration.

 Soon the board was filled with drawings.